FrankHu-MSFT/AutoHotkeyScripts/README.md

 1. NumLock  - Emergency Exit Button

 Please reach out to FRHU, if you're interested in a short video of me using it.

+# Support
+If there are any issues in regards to this sample, please file a GitHub issue.
+This sample is not supported by Azure Support or Microsoft.